You’re a first year language arts teacher.

 I don’t abide by the “don’t smile until Christmas,” rule even though I sorta did at one point.
 Routines and procedures go a long way with older students.

 This situation did not exist when I began teaching, although I wish it had.
 You may look to purchase teacher created materials.
 Purchase wisely though!
-(It also doesn’t hurt to start with freebies).

 That first year of teaching will end, and you’ll be sharing tips.